Brahmaputra River Rafting Expedition

-Camp at Paradise beach.
+Rest day.
+Camp.
+At Paradise beach.
 Beach Olympics and hot lunch and a possible hike!

-Raft to Geku Twins Camp
+Raft to Geku Twins Camp.

 We begin with a big rapid below Paradise beach, called ‘Moing Madness” followed by milder ones all the way till the suspension bridge at Nubo.
 We raft down “Karko” and float to a beautiful site near Geku.
 Camp for the night.

 After Geku, we begin a long float till the 65 Bridge at Ditte Dime.
 An easy day with long float sections.
 We pass several Adi tribal settlements on the way and float past the confluence of the Siang river with the Siyom river after the suspension bridge at Boling.
 We pass the flood-rutted guesthouse of Yembung and float onto camp near Rotung village, in time for hot lunch.
-Transfer all gear onto our travel bags from the dry bags, and a chance to wash up near a fresh water spring.
+Transfer all gear onto our travel bags from the dry bags, and a chance to wash up near a freshwater spring.